Poompatta

 Poompatta under PAICO is considered as "one of the pioneering children’s magazines in Malayalam".
 Before the rise of the Balarama magazine in the mid-1980s, it was the market leader and trendsetter among the Malayalam comic magazines.
 Prominent Malayalam children's authors such as N. M. Mohan (1978–82) and R. Gopalakrishnan (1982–1986) served as editors of the magazine in the 1980s (under publisher S. V. Pai).

-The magazine was later published by Manorajyam Group and also from Thrissur by Sooryaprabha Publications.
+Publication history

+Over a span of 44 years, from 1964 to 2008, Poompatta reached its readers through the efforts of five different publishers.
+Poompatta stands out as the only children's publication in Malayalam to have emerged from the workshops of various publishers at different times.

+Various nicknames were assigned to Poompatta magazines to distinguish them under different publishers and formats across different periods.
+These include Warrier Poompatta, Sithara Poompatta, Paico Poompatta, Manorajyam Poompatta, and Suryaprabha Poompatta.